Northward-Design/gulp-recipes-es6/ingredients/images/optimize-images/README.md

 ```

 Pre-Optimized Images may increase in size.
-A work around (moves them from a sub-folder to images folder):
+A work around (moves pre-optimized files from a sub-folder to images folder):
 ```javascript
 //...
 return pump(